-As per Policy 4.3.6, the OP states that any development in Parks and Open Space Areas will protect, enhance, or restore trees, vegetation, and other natural heritage features, and maintain or improve connectivity between natural heritage features.
+As per Policy 4.3.6 (Development Criteria in Parks and Open Space Areas), the OP states that any development in Parks and Open Space Areas will protect, enhance, or restore trees, vegetation, and other natural heritage features, and maintain or improve connectivity between natural heritage features.

-As per Policy 2.3.2.4, the OP notes that City owned land in the Green Space System, including Parks and Open Space Areas cannot be sold or disposed of, but lands may be exchanged for other nearby land of equivalent or larger area.
+In addition, the OP notes that City owned land in the Green Space System (2.3.2.4) and in Parks and Open Space (4.3.8) cannot be sold or disposed of, but lands may be exchanged for other nearby land of equivalent or larger area and comparable or superior green space utility.